 Base housing (with a few exceptions) takes all of your BAH.
 If you choose to live off base, it might be possible to save money by finding a home well within or under your housing allowance.
 When you’re looking for homes in the area, don’t forget to calculate utilities into your budget.3) A broader selection of housing options.

 Not only do you get to choose which part of town suits your needs best, but you can choose your amenities too.
 Do you want an apartment or a single-family home?
 Do you want a yard, a pool, a garden tub in the master suite, a gourmet kitchen, and so on — the list of wants is never-ending, isn’t it?4) The option to buy a home.

-You can’t buy into privatized military housing.
+Of course, you can’t buy into privatized military housing.
 But if you choose to live off the installation, the door to investing in real estate is wide open.
 Then, when it’s time to move, you can decide whether you want to sell and move on or lease the property and start the path to passive income.